In this article: Learn the basics of meditation, and why you cannot afford to just jump right in.

 4. Get rid of negative energy before you meditate

 Experienced meditators are able to use meditation to stop negative energy.
 But beginner meditators should get rid of that negative energy before beginning.

 When you enter your sacred time and your sacred space, you want to already be relaxed.
-You don’t want to carry negative energy into those spaces.
+That’s why, before you enter your meditation space, you should release negative energy .